 Maltese

-Another dog with its own box of hair ties and bows, Maltese are a toy breed famous for their long, resplendent white fur that grazes the ground as they walk.
-And like bichons, their button eyes and nose make them irresistible.
-But despite this regal appearance, these little guys are low shedders, and they’re also sweet, friendly family dogs.
+Another dog with its own box of hair ties and bows, the Maltese is a toy breed famous for its long, resplendent white fur, which grazes the ground as it walks.
+Like bichons, these dogs’ button eyes and noses make them irresistible.
+But despite this regal appearance, these little guys are low shedders; and they’re also sweet, friendly family dogs.
 But have the dog brush handy, as they need daily brushing to keep their coats from matting and tangling.

 Papillon